diegovester/CSE-4305-Compilers/Notes/Exam Questions/Exam 1.md

 ## Question 4
 **A. What five items are required to define a finite automaton?**
->
+1. Alphabet (Σ)
+2. States (Q)
+3. Transition Function (δ)
+4. Start State (q0)
+5. Accepting States (F)

-B. What does it mean for a finite automaton to accept a string?
-(Two items to mention here.)
+**B. What does it mean for a finite automaton to accept a string?
+(Two items to mention here.)**
+1. The entire input string is exhausted
+2. The automaton is in an accepting state

-C. What is required for a finite automaton to be deterministic?
-(Two items to mention here.)
+**C. What is required for a finite automaton to be deterministic?
+(Two items to mention here.)**
+1. Deterministic Transition Function
+There is at most one next state that the automaton can transition to

+2. Unambiguous Path
+Given the same input string, the DFA will always end up in the same final state

 ## Question 5
 A: Can a finite automaton accept an infinite-length string?